How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 • Transfer the descaling solution into the water reservoir.

-• Start a brew cycle and cycle all of the descaling solution from the water tank into the coffee pot.
+• Initiate a brew cycle to run the entire descaling solution from the water tank into the coffee pot.

 • Discard the Dezcal solution from the coffee pot.

-• If you know the limescale buildup is serious, stop the brew cycle half way, and wait for 30 minutes to one hour, so that the descaler is soaking all of the limescale.
-Finish the brew cycle after the one hour break.
+• If the limescale buildup is significant, pause the brew cycle halfway and let it sit for 30 minutes to one hour to allow the descaler to effectively break down the limescale.
+Resume the brew cycle after the break.

-• Time to rinse.
-Fill the water tank with clean water and start a brew cycle.
+• Next, rinse the machine by filling the water tank with clean water and starting a brew cycle.

-• Discard the water in the coffee pot, and repeat this step 2 more times to clear the machine of any descaling solution.
+• Discard the water in the coffee pot, and repeat this step two more times to ensure the machine is free of any descaling solution.

-Urnex Dezcal is a combo of a few cleaning agents and buffer: Citric acid, Sodium salt, Sulfamic acid, Aluminum sulfate, and hydrated silica.
+Urnex Dezcal is composed of several cleaning agents and buffers: Citric acid, Sodium salt, Sulfamic acid, Aluminum sulfate, and hydrated silica.

 How To Descale Your Drip Coffee Maker with CLR

-I don’t recommend using this method, for several reasons: CLR is too strong and it might break your coffee maker, it’s very hard to rinse after using CLR on your coffee machine, and it is hard to work with for those sensitive.
+I don’t recommend using this method for several reasons: CLR is potent and could damage your coffee maker, it’s challenging to rinse thoroughly after using CLR, and it can be difficult to handle for those who are sensitive.

-Cleaning a coffee maker with CLR as a last resort for stubborn calcium deposits
+Cleaning a coffee maker with CLR should only be a last resort for stubborn calcium deposits. (calcium levels within the SCA water-quality standard)

-However, if you have a $300 coffee maker and you want to attempt to salvage it, it is worth the risk.
-If you have a cheap coffee maker, don’t bother.
-Just buy a new one.
+However, if you have a $300 coffee maker and want to attempt to salvage it, it might be worth the risk.
+If you have a less expensive coffee maker, consider purchasing a new one.
 Here is the procedure:

 • Pour the CLR descaling solution into the water reservoir.

-• Start a brew cycle and make sure the water tank gets emptied.
+• Start a brew cycle and ensure the water tank is emptied.

 • Discard the spent CLR descaler from the coffee pot.